-The method above works for large numbers, but the method for handling small numbers that are less than zero is a little bit different.
+The method above works for large numbers, but the method for handling small numbers that are less than one is a little bit different.

 Instead of moving the decimal point to the left in the coefficient, the decimal point needs to be moved to the right until one non-zero significant digit is to the left of the decimal point.
 Because the number is getting larger, we need to decrement a number from the exponent every time the decimal point is moved.